Long O Vowel Sound: Printable Word Lists & Teaching Tips

 Low Prep Phonics Games

-Phonics games are a fun way to practice those phonics skills without making it feel like a chore.
-These activities are all based on synthetic phonics (Science of Reading)!
+Phonics games are a fun way to practise those phonics skills without making it feel like a chore.
+These activities are all based on synthetic phonics (Science of Reading).

-• Roll a Silly Sentence: These make it easy to practice these different spelling patterns and vowel sounds while having a little fun at the same time.
+• Roll a Silly Sentence: These make it easy to practise these different spelling patterns and vowel sounds while having a little fun at the same time.

 long vowel o roll a silly sentence

-• Phonics Hexagons: Practice all of the confusing graphemes like oo, oa, and ow with these clever hexagons where students write the name of each picture following the same pattern.
+• Phonics Hexagons: Practise all of the confusing graphemes like oo, oa, and ow with these hexagon task cards where students write the name of each picture following the same pattern.

 • Long Vowel Board Games: Pair your students to help them decode long vowel sounds in this fun game!
 For added extension, ask students to write the word and/or think of another word with the same spelling pattern.